GenericMappingTools/gmt-examples/docs/contributing.md

 conda env create
 ```

-Before building and testing the project, you have to activate the environment
+Before building the documentation, you have to activate the environment
 (you'll need to do this every time you start a new terminal):

 ```bash